 cm_cat, cm_pla, and

 cm_ite respectively.
 This format continues to be detected and tracked within the MMC, but users are encouraged to use the new cm_mmc parameter.
-Also, if you use the old format MMC parameters and you leave a value blank, -1 is used for the missing value.
+Also, if you use the old format MMC parameters and leave a value blank, -1 is used for the missing value.
 In the new format, blank values generate a rejection.

 - Automatically group marketing links by an external vendor for comparison and audit.